-As we celebrated our 25th year in 2023, Akamai made tremendous progress toward realizing our goal to become the world's most distributed cloud platform with leading solutions for content delivery, security, and cloud computing.
-With our strategy and expanded portfolio, we have transformed Akamai from a content delivery pioneer into the cloud company that powers and protects life online.
+In 2022, we began redefining Akamai's future to become the world's most distributed cloud platform with leading solutions for content delivery, cybersecurity, and cloud computing.
+With this expanded strategy and the business model of the Akamai Connected Cloud, which launched in February 2023, Akamai will be the cloud company that powers and protects life online.